2021 South African municipal elections: City of Cape Town

 The African National Congress in the Western Cape announced after the 2019 election results were released, that the results were a platform for the party to retake control of the City of Cape Town.
 The ANC lost control of the metropolitan municipality in 2006.
 The results also showed that smaller political parties had made inroads in the city's suburbs and communities.
 Notable issues campaigned on in the Cape Town mayoral election was the provision of public housing, public safety, and local solutions to the South African energy crisis.

 The Democratic Alliance's support in the city dropped.
 In the national election, the party declined with six percentage points, obtaining only 53%, compared to 59% in the 2014 elections.
 The party's support decreased from the 67% it had achieved in the 2016 municipal elections to only 56% in the provincial election.

 The newly established political party Good, led by former DA mayor Patricia de Lille, and the Economic Freedom Fighters both earned some support in the city.

 In April 2021, the DA announced that current mayor Dan Plato, Western Cape provincial leader Bonginkosi Madikizela, and shadow finance minister Geordin Hill-Lewis had applied to be the party's mayoral candidate.
 Madikizela later resigned as provincial leader and from all active party roles and dropped out of the selection process, following a scandal over his qualifications.
 Hill-Lewis was considered the front-runner for the position.
 On 23 August 2021, DA leader John Steenhuisen announced Hill-Lewis as the party's candidate for mayor.

 On 22 August 2021, Good Secretary-General and Member of the Western Cape Provincial Parliament, Brett Herron, was announced as the party's mayoral candidate for the metro.

 The VF Plus nominated former ID, DA and ANC member Lennit Max as its candidate for mayor.
 Community activist Marvin Sampson from Mitchells Plain was the Patriotic Alliance's mayoral candidate.

-Former Capetonian spokesperson and current Cape Coloured Congress leader Fadiel Adams also ran for mayor, while the Spectrum National Party selected Christopher Claassen as the party's mayoral candidate for the city.
+Former Capetonian spokesperson and Cape Coloured Congress leader Fadiel Adams also ran for mayor, while the Spectrum National Party selected Christopher Claassen as the party's mayoral candidate for the city.